 If you are contemplating thesis research, we recommend that you take a research methods class in your Junior year.
 ICS offers an excellent class in the Spring.
 ICS 314S, Doing Global Research introduces students to interdisciplinary research methods and theories and offers you the opportunity to practice a variety of hands-on research methods including archival and oral history, interviews, mapping, textual analysis, and ethnography.
 Other departments like Global Health and Cultural Anthropology also offer methods courses.

-With significant guidance on conceptualization and writing, each ICS distinction student is expected to produce a substantial research project (typically 70 to 100 pages) on a topic relevant to the transnational intellectual content of ICS.
-Students may work in, with, and through different mediums.
+With significant guidance on conceptualization and writing, each ICS distinction student is expected to produce a substantial research project (typically 70 to 100 pages) on a topic relevant to the intellectual content of ICS.
+Students may work in, with, and through different mediums such film, music, photography and poetry.
 In such cases, a shorter research-based paper is required.

 Distinction students often complete original archival, field, or other research with funding support from ICS and other sources, especially during the summer between junior and senior year.

 Honors students enroll in the honors thesis seminar sequence (ICS 495S-496S) during their senior year.
-The seminar meets twice weekly during fall and once weekly during spring.
+ICS 495S also fulfills the Capstone requirement for the major.
 Each student is guided by the seminar instructor and a graduate student writing “coach” through a multi-stage writing process, while working with a faculty research supervisor who has expertise in the project topic.

 The completed project is submitted for evaluation to the ICS Distinction Committee by early April of the senior year.
 Levels of distinction are determined in consultation with the student’s research supervisor.
 The author of the best ICS distinction project is recognized with the ICS Distinguished Thesis Award.